humanwhocodes/config-array/README.md

 In this example, the array contains both config objects and a config array.
 When a config array is normalized (see details below), it is flattened so only config objects remain.
 However, the order of evaluation remains the same.

 If the `files` array contains an item that is an array of strings, then all patterns must match in order for the config to match.
 In the preceding examples, both `*.test.*` and `*.js` must match in order for the config object to be used.

+If a pattern in the files array begins with `!` then it excludes that pattern.
+In the preceding example, any filename that doesn't end with `.js` will automatically getting a `settings.js` property set to `false`.

 ### Config Functions